edit

 ./dune-common/bin/dunecontrol [OPTIONS] make [MAKE_FLAGS]

-Building other DUNE modules
+Building other Dune modules

-Besides the core modules you can find lots of other dune modules:
+Besides the core modules you can find lots of other Dune modules:

 If you want to use one of those modules make sure to download the module and all dependencies in the same common directory as the DUNE core modules.
 Building your modules is done in the same way as building the core modules by calling dunecontrol.